wilsonlmh/fiveLoadSub/readme.md

 working:

-  - export srt and other format (fs2srt.html can convert manually)
+  - export srt and other format

   - config keyboard mapping